alexisio/rs-api/docs/boss/rots.md

-# Global
+# RoTS

+Module containing RoTS functions

 * * *

-### getRotation(onDate)
+### RoTS.getRotation(onDate)

-Returns RoTS's current and upcoming rotations or RoTS's rotation on a lookup date
+Returns RoTS's current and upcoming rotations or RoTS's rotation on a lookup date (available for `rs`)

 **Parameters**